Mudbath (Part 6)

 And the guitars, keyboards, the bass and even the drums did the same rigid riff-work.
 Abruptly, it cut there and Claude paused in the act.
 He straightened to applause this young band for performing well, tightness and tempo…they pulled out his arrangement.
 The cut…was right on point.

 “What’s so funny?” asked Lindsey.

 Next song was a slow one.
 Claude played some prolonged notes on his guitar using the tremolo effect and began to sing in Spanish, “Amor!”
 And the drummer had to apply the brushes in a technique and a sudden stroke on the snare in an off-off beat.
 He even counted on his breath half-half-split to strike.

-When the song ended Claude Chase watered in his mouth and acknowledged this youthful drummer for delivering it so brilliantly.
+When the song ended Claude Chase watered in his mouth and acknowledging this youthful drummer for delivering it so brilliantly.
+He nailed it.